akhanalcs/dotnet-on-azure/README.md

 For this we need Azure SDKs.

 Go to Dependencies -> Manage NuGet Packages and add these packages to the project:
-1. `Azure.Storage.Blobs` : To work with Blob storage
+1. `Azure.Storage.Blobs` : To work with Blob storage.
 2. `Microsoft.Extensions.Azure` : Azure client SDK integration with `Microsoft.Extensions` libraries.
    For eg: To get this line to work:
    <img width="275" alt="image" src="https://github.com/affableashish/dotnet-on-azure/assets/30603497/343177b9-4801-4af8-ae24-e19a4cb5b384">